 Shorrocks, Rosalind and Roosmarijn de Geus.
 2019.
 “Citizen support for European Union membership: the role of socialisation experiences.”
 West European Politics 42 (4) available here

 Solaz, Hector, Catherine de Vries and Roosmarijn de Geus.
+2019.
 “In-Group Loyalty and the Electoral Punishment of Corruption.”
-2018.
-Comparative Political Studies, available here
+Comparative Political Studies 52 (6), available here

 Allen Stevens, Benjamin, Md Mujahedul Islam, Roosmarijn de Geus, Jonah Goldberg, John McAndrews, Alex Mierke-Zatwarnicki, Peter John Loewen and Daniel Rubenson.
-2018.
+2019.
 “Local Candidate Effects in Canadian Elections.”
-Canadian Journal of Political Science, available here
+Canadian Journal of Political Science 52 (1) available here

-McAndrews, John, Roosmarijn de Geus and Peter Loewen.
-“How do voters evaluate allegations of misconduct against politicians?”
-Under review
+“How do voters evaluate allegations of misconduct against politicians?” (with John McAndrews and Peter Loewen)

 PhD Dissertation – Summary